 The third group, the so-called antibody tests, or serological tests, serve as an indirect indication of a contact with the virus in the past.
 They detect antibodies generated by the body against the virus, but not the virus itself.
 Antibody tests are usually performed on a blood sample.
 According to various estimates, the antibodies reach a detectable level in the patient’s blood one to two weeks after the infection, meaning that the test may give a false negative result in the early stage of an infection.
 Furthermore, antibody tests do not give a reliable indication of the elimination of the virus from the body at the end of the disease.
 Thus, antibody tests are better suited for preliminary assessment of viral exposure and potential immunity at the individual or population level.

 Where are corona tests performed?
-Are there any reliable at-home tests on the market?

 It is important to make a distinction between an actual at-home test and an at-home sample collection.

 In at-home sample collection, the patient collects the sample independently, but delivers it to a laboratory for further processing and analysis by professionals.
 The laboratory has a quality management system that applies to all aspects of its operations, and the test results and their interpretation is always confirmed by a professional.
 At-home sample collection has been tested in many countries in Europe and elsewhere.
 Although it has many potential benefits, the challenge in at-home sample collection for coronavirus diagnostics is to obtain a sample that is sufficiently representative and of good enough quality so that the test result is reliable.

 Point-of-care testing refers to tests performed by a health care professional outside laboratory conditions.
 For the time being, however, the majority of SARS-CoV-2 tests are carried out centrally in a laboratory.
 These are often so-called rapid tests.